-- Permanent injury;
+- Permanent injury

-- Significant loss of bodily function;
+- Significant loss of bodily function

-- Permanent scarring or disfigurement;
+- Permanent scarring or disfigurement

 This process requires us to:

-- Send a demand letter to the insurance company outlining your personal injury case and damages
+- Send a demand letter outlining your personal injury case and damages to the insurance company.

-- Respond to the counteroffer and enter into settlement negotiations
+- Respond to the counteroffer and enter into settlement negotiations.

-- Fight for a fair payout that covers your accident-related damages
+- Fight for a fair payout that covers your accident-related damages.

-- Reach a fair out-of-court settlement with the company or consider other options to recover the payout you deserve
+- Reach a fair out-of-court settlement with the company or consider other options to recover the payout you deserve from the liable parties.

 If the insurance company refuses to offer a just settlement for your losses, we will not hesitate to take your case to court.
 In some cases, filing a lawsuit is enough to get the company to increase its offer and agree to a fair settlement.